 The course takes you through some basic information about emotions and then gives you several more in-depth, detailed exercises that you can do at home to help improve your emotional intelligence, and that of your family and friends.
 These exercises are ones that you can use as an adult, but you can also share with children, and I’ve included ways to modify these exercises for kids of various ages.
 Some folks have done them with their teenagers and had success.
 Adults have done this course and reported great success.

 Obviously, everything in the course is built upon my experience working one-on-one with clients on emotional intelligence for several years.
-I honestly think it's a fantastic resource for you and the feedback on it has been great so far.
-If you're interested go to Autastic.com, check out the community, and sign up for my course.
-It's called What's This Feeling? because identifying feelings is hard!
+I honestly think it’s a fantastic resource for you and the feedback on it has been great so far.
+If you’re interested go to Autastic.com, check out the community, and sign up for my course.
+It’s called Autistic Emotions Explained? because identifying feelings is hard!

 Thank you for being here with me today.
 If you’ve enjoyed this podcast, please let me know!
 Leave a comment or email me: email@example.com.
 I would love to hear from you.
 Thank you again to my patrons for supporting this podcast and everything we do at Neurodiverging – you guys are wonderful!
 Join us at patreon.com/neurodiverging, and I hope to see you there.
 Please remember, we are all in this together.